Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 Screenshot 2026-03-16 9.50.00

-In this series, we'll proceed with the assumption that you're using the "Code" tab in Claude Desktop.
+In this series, we'll proceed assuming you're using the "Code" tab in Claude Desktop.

 Installation Steps

-I personally use a Mac, so the screenshots will be from Mac, but I've included information for Windows based on official sources as well.
+I personally use a Mac, so the screenshots will be from Mac, but I've also included information for Windows based on official documentation.

 Step 1: Install Claude Desktop